react-native-sensors/react-native-sensors/README.md

 ## Running on Simulator

-Currently, both iOS and Android simulators offer no support for sensors.
+iOS simulators currently have **no support** for sensors.
 In order to retrieve any sensor output, you **must develop on a real device**.

+Android simulators offer support for some sensors.

 ## Usage